Innovatedco/.blog/README.md

  # Set Up
  Now the project is running you need to create a user login:
- 1. Navigate to /account/create and create a user login (the route you allowed by uncommenting the line in the program.cs file)
+ 1. Navigate to /account/create and create a user login (the route you allowed by uncommenting the line in the program.cs file)\
+ __<span style="color: red">It is ESSENTIAL that you comment out or delete (recommended) this line in your program.cs as soon as possible to prevent the creation of any new user logins.</span>__\
+ **note: you can have multiple logins and multiple authors, but since it is a single blog, any user is able to edit/create/archive/draft any post and authors are not linked to logins.**
+ 2. Edit the existing Post/Category/Author or create and post your own categories/authors/blog posts.